MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_3/index.md

 {:.caution}
 > You only have two attempts to demonstrate your circuits (with an associated mark deduction on the second attempt), please familiarise yourself with both the [mark scheme](#mark-scheme) and the demonstration procedure before your first attempt to demonstrate your circuit.

 When you are ready to demonstrate your differential amplifier and level adjuster circuits and you have have completed question 3 and optionally question 4, you may call over a tutor so that you can begin your first attempt to demonstrate your circuits.
-The tutor will hand you your mark sheet, clearly write your **peoplesoft ID** on the mark sheet as well as the **day’s date**.
+Please clearly write your **peoplesoft ID** on the mark sheet as well as the **day’s date**.
 You are now ready to demonstrate your circuit using the following procedure:

-1. Set up the DC power supply so that you can power your differential amplifier with 5 V.
+1. Set up the DC power supply so that you can power your differential amplifier with +5V and -5V.
-2. Create an AC signal with a DC offset of 3V and a peak to peak voltage of 1V.
+2. Create an AC signal with a DC offset of 3.3V and a peak to peak voltage of 1V.
 Connect this signal to the non-inverting side of your differential amplifier.
-3. Create a 3V DC signal from your DC power supply and connect this to the inverting side of your circuit.
+3. Make sure your potentiometer is set to 3.3V.
 4. Show the output signal on the oscilloscope.
-5. When the tutor is satisfied, you may then set up your level adjuster circuit.
-6. Submit your workings that you used to solve Question 2.1.
+5. Submit your workings that you used to solve Question 2.1.
-7. Join the two outputs of the DC power supply and set it up so that you have +5 V, -5 V and ground.
-8. Use the DC power supply to power the op-amp with +5 V and -5 V.
+6. Change the potentiometer to your precalculated value from Question 2.1.
-9. Use the signal generator to create an input signal that varies between +1 V and -1 V and connect the supply to the input of the level adjuster.
+9. Change the signal generator to create an input signal that varies between +1V and -1V without a DC offset and connect the supply to the input of the level adjuster.
 10. Show the output signal on the oscilloscope and measure the signal’s peak to peak voltage and period using the **measurement cursors**.
 11. When the tutor is satisfied, you may then submit your working for question 3 and question 4 (if you have completed it).
 12. The tutor will then mark your mark sheet and sign it.
 13. **Make sure that your mark sheet is then scanned and your other submissions are stapled to your mark sheet**.

 {:.important}
-> - If you start your demonstration during a practical session you **must** complete it in that session if you do not want to unnecessarily loose marks.
+> - If you start your demonstration during a practical session you **must** complete it in that session if you do not want to loose marks.
 > - **Do not** leave the venue with your mark sheet or workings, they will not be accepted for late submission if you do so.

 ---